ProfMoo/.dotfiles/README.md

 ## To use the dotfiles

-1. Git clone this repo into your $HOME directory
+1. Git clone this repo into your $HOME directory (TODO: include one-liner here)
-2. `cd $HOME/.dotfiles`
+2. `run`
-3. `./make-symlinks